How Extra Pounds Are Ruining Your Health

 Being overweight or obese increases your blood pressure, which is the #1 cause of strokes.
 Heart disease, high blood sugar and high cholesterol—all of which tend to accompany extra pounds—raises your chance of having a stroke as well.

-The Remedy Rx: Lose weight with a healthy diet and consistent exercise to keep all your numbers in the right place.
+The Rx: Lose weight with a healthy diet and consistent exercise to keep all your numbers in the right place.

 They Ruin Your Sleep